SUU Office of Financial Aid & Scholarships

 Read the Student Loan Code of Conduct

 This is money you can borrow from the federal government.
 It must be repaid beginning six months after you graduate or drop below six credits.
 Stafford loans may be subsidized or unsubsidized.
 Subsidized means that interest will not begin to accrue until six months after you graduate or drop below six credits.
 Unsubsidized means that interest begins accruing immediately upon disbursement.
 You will receive a quarterly statement from your lender indicating how much interest has accrued on your unsubsidized loan.
-The current interest rate is fixed at 3.4% for subsidized loans and 6.8% for unsubsidized loans.
+The current interest rate is fixed at 4.66% for undergraduate students (both subsidized and unsubsidized) and 6.21% for graduate unsubsidized loans.
 You are not required to pay the interest while you are in school, but if you don’t, it will be capitalized onto the principle balance of your loan.
-Stafford loans require at least half-time enrollment (six credits).
+Stafford loans require at least half-time enrollment (six credits for undergraduates, five credits for graduates).
 Eligibility is determined by the US Department of Education by filling out the FAFSA.
 Available to undergraduate and graduate students.

 The Federal Perkins loan program allows SUU to loan money to eligible students.
 It must be repaid beginning nine months after you graduate or drop below half-time.
 There is no origination fee and there is no interest until you enter the repayment period.
 The interest rate is fixed at 5%.
 The Perkins loan requires at least half-time enrollment, an Expected Family Contribution of 5,000 or less, and remaining unmet need.
 Eligibility is determined by the results of your FAFSA.
 Perkins loans are available to undergraduate and graduate students.

 This is a loan requested by your parent(s) and borrowed from the federal government.
 Repayment begins six weeks after the last disbursement of the loan, or when the student graduates or drops below six credits, whichever comes first.
 Eligibility is determined by the US Department of Education by filling out the FAFSA, and based on a credit check.
 Interest begins to accrue immediately upon disbursement.
+The current interest rate is 7.2%.
 The PLUS loan require at least half-time enrollment (six credits).

 To apply, complete the FAFSA, fill out a PLUS loan request form and turn it in to the Financial Aid Office.
 We will contact you through the mail with the final steps in the process.